MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 Microsoft has released the latest **Microsoft Edge Stable Channel (Version 113.0.1774.50)** which incorporates the latest Security Updates of the Chromium project.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

+## May 18, 2023

+Microsoft has released the latest **Microsoft Edge Extended Stable Channel (Version Version 112.0.1722.84)** which incorporates the latest Security Updates of the Chromium project.
+For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

 ## May 5, 2023

 Microsoft has released the latest **Microsoft Edge Stable Channel (Version 113.0.1774.35)** which incorporates the latest Security Updates of the Chromium project.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).